zhuyu-cs/MeanFlow/README.md

 # MeanFlow: Pytorch Implementation

-This repository contains an minimalist pytorch implementation of MeanFlow, a single-step flow matching model for image generation.
+This repository contains a minimalist PyTorch implementation of MeanFlow, a novel single-step flow matching model for high-quality image generation.

 ## Overview
-MeanFlow introduces a principled framework for one-step generative modeling by introducing the average velocity in Flow Matching methods.
+MeanFlow introduces a principled framework for one-step generative modeling by formulating the concept of average velocity in Flow Matching methods.
+In contrast to conventional approaches that model instantaneous velocities, MeanFlow leverages the MeanFlow Identity to establish a well-defined relationship between average and instantaneous velocities, enabling robust single-step generation without requiring pre-training, distillation, or curriculum learning.

-Built on the [SiT](https://github.com/willisma/SiT/tree/main) architecture, this implementation focuses on reproducing the original paper's efficient generation capabilities.
+Built upon the [SiT](https://github.com/willisma/SiT/tree/main)  transformer architecture, this implementation focuses on reproducing the state-of-the-art single-step generation capabilities demonstrated in the original paper.

 ## Reproduced ImageNet Results